ntuzxy/ntuzxy.github.io_notworking/_posts/Cadence/2023-03-01-cadence-config-sweep.md

 ---
-title: Record results as an animation or video for demo
+title: [q] Record results as an animation or video for demo
 author: xueyong
 date: 2021-02-23 11:33:00 +0800
 categories: [Tools, Matlab]